EarthScope/rover/docs/commands.md

     rover list-index [N_S_L_C_Q]* [begin=...] [end=...] \
     [count|join|join-qsr]

-List an index of entries for a ROVER repository, defined by the the data-dir configuration parameter, that match given constraints.
+List an index of entries for a ROVER repository, defined by the the data-dir configuration options, that match given constraints.
 For more information, run "rover list-index" with no arguments.

-Flag parameters used to change the output format are optional arguments.
+Flag options used to change the output format are optional arguments.
 Flags are mutually exclusive and take no value:

   count - only the number of matches will be shown